furtherLee/further-site/app/pages/books.md

 ### Novel
 * *To Live* by Yu Hua
-* *1587，A year of no significance: The Ming Dynasty in Decline* By Ray Huang
+* *1587，A year of no significance: The Ming Dynasty in Decline* by Ray Huang
 * *The Golden Age* by Wang Xiaobo
 * *Wanshou Temple* by Wang Xiaobo
 * *The Great Gatsby* by F. Scott Fitzgerald